Fantanas

 The Fantanas are a group of spokesmodels (later dancers) who were created to promote the Fanta brand of soft drinks in the United States.
+The jingle itself was produced by John Alters, and written by John Alters and Eric Kupper.
+None of the models actually sang on the jingle.
+The singers were in fact studio session singers.
 The quartet has appeared since 2002 in advertising and personal appearances.
-There have been five different Fantanas rosters, the latter reintroduced as a co-ed dance ensemble in 2017.
+There have been five different Fantanas rosters, the latest reintroduced as a co-ed dance ensemble in 2017.
 Their jingle is "Wanna Fanta!
 Don't you wanna?".

 The "story" behind the Fantanas

 According to the Fantanas' website, they lived on Fantana Island and were accidentally discovered by an entertainment mogul named Sir Juan-Carlos Martinez III after he fell off his yacht and was washed ashore on that island, seeing their work.
 He later talked with an advertising mogul, Paul Gurbel, in a fictional New York restaurant who brought them to the United States.
 In reality, the advertisements were created by Ogilvy and Mather in 2002.

 Incarnations

 Original Fantanas (2002–2004)

 The original lineup of Fantanas donned an island/party style.
 The members (with their real names) were: